containerd/ttrpc/README.md

 to build the protobufs for this project, but this will work with protoc directly, if required.

+# Differences from GRPC

+- The protocol stack has been replaced with a lighter protocol that doesn't require http, http2 and tls.
+- The client and server interface are identical whereas in GRPC there is a client and server interface that are different.
+- The Go stdlib context package is used instead.

 # Status

 Very new.
 YMMV.